 Among the main goals of the MECU the following may be highlighted:

-- to make qualifications more understandable by describing them in terms of learning outcomes;
+- make qualifications more understandable by describing them in terms of learning outcomes;

-- to improve citizens’ information on national qualifications, as well as facilitate and promote mobility;
+- improve citizens’ information on national qualifications, as well as facilitate and promote mobility;

-- to facilitate transition and progression between the different training subsystems;
+- facilitate transition and progression between the different training subsystems;

-- to develop procedures for the recognition of non-formal learning;
+- develop procedures for the recognition of non-formal learning;

-The Ministry of Education and Vocational Training (MEFP), through the General Secretariat for Vocational Training, coordinates the development and implementation of the MECU in cooperation with the Ministries of Labour and Social Economy, of Industry, Trade and Tourism, and of Economic Affairs and Digital Transformation.
+The Ministry of Education, Vocational Training and Sports (MEFD), through the General Secretariat for Vocational Training coordinates the development and implementation of the Spanish Qualifications Framework (MECU)in cooperation with the Ministries of Employment and Social Economy, Industry, Trade and Tourism, Economy, Trade and Enterprise y Digital Transformation.

-Other social actors are also involved in the development of the MECU are:
+Other social actors are also involved in the development of the Spanish Qualifications Framework:

 - companies, through the Spanish Confederation of Business Organisations (CEOE) or the Spanish Confederation of Small and Medium-Sized Enterprises (CEPYME);